-About Our Company
+About our Company

 We are a fully integrated, self-administered and self-managed real estate investment trust, or "REIT," and one of the largest owners and developers of Class A office properties in the United States.

 Our properties are concentrated in five markets-Boston, Washington, DC, midtown Manhattan, San Francisco and Princeton, NJ.
 We conduct substantially all of our business through our subsidiary, Boston Properties Limited Partnership.
-We are the sole general partner and, as of February 19, 2010, the owner of approximately 85.8% of the economic interests in Boston Properties Limited Partnership.

-At December 31, 2009, we owned or had interests in 146 commercial real estate properties aggregating approximately 37.7 million net rentable square feet, including five properties under construction, which aggregate an estimated total investment of approximately \$1.1 billion and approximately 2.0 million square feet, and structured parking for vehicles containing approximately 12.8 million square feet.
-At December 31, 2009, our properties consisted of:
+At December 31, 2010, we owned or had interests in 146 properties, totaling approximately 39.9 million net rentable square feet, including five properties under construction totaling approximately 2.0 million net rentable square feet.
+In addition, we had structured parking for approximately 40,664 vehicles containing approximately 13.7 million square feet.
+Our properties consisted of:

-- 140 office properties, including 120 Class A office properties (including three properties under construction) and 20 office/technical properties; - one hotel; - three retail properties; and - two residential properties (both of which are under construction).
+- 140 office properties, including 121 Class A office properties (including three properties under construction) and 19 office/technical properties; - one hotel; - three retail properties; and - two residential properties (both of which are under construction).

-At December 31, 2009, we owned or controlled undeveloped land parcels totaling approximately 510.1 acres, which will support approximately 12.7 million square feet of development.
-In addition, we have a noncontrolling interest in the Boston Properties Office Value-Added Fund, L.P., which we refer to as the "Value-Added Fund," which is a strategic partnership with two institutional investors through which we have pursued the acquisition of value-added investments in assets within our existing markets.
-Our investments through the Value-Added Fund are not included in our portfolio information or any other portfolio level statistics.
-At December 31, 2009, the Value-Added Fund had investments in an office complex in San Carlos, California, an office property in Chelmsford, Massachusetts and office/technical properties in Mountain View, California.
+At December 31, 2010, we owned or controlled undeveloped land totaling approximately 513.3 acres, which could support approximately 12.8 million square feet of additional development.
+In addition, we have a noncontrolling interest in the Boston Properties Office Value-Added Fund, L.P., which we refer to as the "Value-Added Fund," which is a strategic partnership with two institutional investors through which we have pursued the acquisition of assets within our existing markets that have deficiencies in property characteristics that provide an opportunity to create value through repositioning, refurbishment or renovation.
+Our investments through the Value-Added Fund are not included in our portfolio information tables or any other portfolio level statistics.
+At December 31, 2010, the Value-Added Fund had investments in an office property in Chelmsford, Massachusetts and complexes in Mountain View, California.